wikimedia/less.php/README.md

 ```

-#### Setting variables
+#### Set variables

-You can use the `ModifyVars()` method to customize your CSS if you have variables stored in PHP associative arrays.
+Use the `ModifyVars()` method to inject additional variables, i.e. custom values
+computed or accessed from your PHP code.

 ```php
 $parser = new Less_Parser();